Fear and Loathing in Pattaya. Part Eight: Nowhere to Run

 “I know it’s a sad thing Mike but you should try to understand that this was his destiny and, probably, nothing you could have done would change this course of events”

 “Perhaps your right mate, perhaps your right.
 Anyway, I’m feeling pretty zapped.
 I’m going to get my head down for a while.
-I think you should as well, it’s been a really long day” I said as I began to feel my eyelids droop.
+I think you should as well, it’s been a really long day” I said as I began to feel

 “Yes it has Mike.
 I’ll talk to you later.
 I’m going to get some sleep as well”